TaitoUnited/taito-cli/README.md

 *But is it fun to use?
 Oh, yes!
 Enable the **fun** plugin, run `taito fun starwars` and grab a cup of coffee ;) TIP: To close telnet, press <kbd>ctrl</kbd>+<kbd>]</kbd> (or <kbd>ctrl</kbd>+<kbd>å</kbd> for us scandinavians) and type `close`.*

 Some of the plugins require authentication.
-If you encounter a connection or authorization error, run `taito --auth:ENV` to authenticate in the current context.
+If you encounter a connection or authorization error, run `taito --auth:ENV` inside a project directory to authenticate in the context of the project.
 Note that your credentials are saved on the container image, as you don't need them lying on your host file system anymore.

 See the [README.md](https://github.com/TaitoUnited/server-template#readme) of the [server-template](https://github.com/TaitoUnited/server-template) project as an example on how to use taito-cli with your project.
 Note that you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
 For a quickstart guide, see the [examples](https://github.com/TaitoUnited/taito-cli/tree/master/examples) directory.
 You can also [search GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories) for more taito-cli project templates.
 If you want to make your own, use **taito-template** as a label.